hannaglenn/JobMarketMaterials/README.md

 #### Video Presentation of Job Market Paper (Optional)

 Many applications have an option to upload a short video of you explaining your job market paper.
 This can be helpful to show that you are well-spoken and can explain your research concisely.
 I tried both with and without slides, and found that having slides helped my flow a lot.
+At Emory, we have a video [recording studio](https://ats.emory.edu/sdl/production-studios/streaming_and_recording_studio/index.html) that students can reserve that has great lighting and a telemprompter.

-I'm honestly unsure if this actually contributes to whether someone is chosen for an interview or not, but a good quality video can't hurt.
-My video is linked here.
+I'm honestly unsure if the video actually contributes to whether someone is chosen for an interview or not, but a good quality video can't hurt.
+My video is linked [here](https://hannaglenn.netlify.app/media/JMP_video.mp4).

 ## First-Round Interviews